Compensation for farmers hit by unseasonal rains in Delhi | Headlines

 Delhi Chief Minister Arvind Kejriwal on Monday handed over compensation to farmers whose crops were damaged due to unseasonal rains in October last year.

-He also announced that a survey to assess loss to mustard crop in January will be started soon to fix compensation.
+He also announced that a survey to assess loss to mustard and other crops in January will be started soon to fix compensation.

 Stating that no country or state can prosper if it doesn't honour and help farmers, Kejriwal noted that Punjab is yet to compensate farmers for crop loss.